mihanizm56/fetch-api/README.md

 ### [Documentation here](https://mihanizm56.github.io/fetch-api/)

 ### Benefits:
-- Provides validation for responses (based on @hapi/joi Schema validation and may use your own validation function)
+- Provides validation for responses (based on joi Schema validation and may use your own validation function)
 - Provides the ability to make rest-api and json-rpc protocol requests in One interface
 - Provides query-params serialize (booleans,strings,numbers,arrays of numbers or strings and variable serialize options for different backend services, https://www.npmjs.com/package/query-string is used)
 - Provides cancel-request if the timeout is higher than timeout value (60 seconds by default)